 Global Immersion Program classes bridge classroom lessons and business practices in another country.
 These three credit classes meet for half a term in New York prior to a one week visit to the country of focus where students will meet with business executives and government officials while working on team projects.
 Upon return from the travel portion of the class, students will have a wrap up meeting at Columbia Business School.
 The 2013-14 Global Immersion program fee for all 6 night courses is $1800 and provides students with double occupancy lodging, ground transportation and some meals.
 It does not cover roundtrip international airfare.
 Attendance both in New York and in-country and regular participation are a crucial part of the learning experience and as such attendance is mandatory.
 Students who miss the first class meeting may be removed from the course and will not have their program fee refunded to them.
 No program fee refunds will be given after the add/drop period has closed.

-Jack McGourty Ph.D. is Director of Community and Global Entrepreneurship at the Columbia Business School and a faculty member teaching graduate courses in entrepreneurship, innovation, and technology management.
+Jack McGourty Ph.D. is Director of Community and Global Entrepreneurship at the Columbia Business School and a faculty member teaching graduate courses in entrepreneurship, venture creation, and economic development in emerging markets.
 Prior to joining the Columbia Business School, Jack was Vice Dean at The Fu Foundation School of Engineering and Applied Science.
-Over the past 14 years, Jack has been an active member of the University's...
+Over the past 17 years, Jack has been an active member...

 N T Wang Professor of Chinese Business and Economy